Toggle: English / Spanish

 The tremors may:

-Occur when you move (action-related tremor), and may be less noticeable with rest
+- Occur during movement (action-related tremor) and may be less noticeable with rest

-Come and go, but often get worse as you age
+- Come and go, but often get worse with age

 Treatment may not be needed unless the tremors interfere with your daily activities or cause embarrassment.

 For tremors made worse by stress, try techniques that help you relax.
 For tremors of any cause, avoid caffeine and get enough sleep.

 For tremors caused or made worse by a medicine, talk to your provider about stopping the medicine, reducing the dosage, or switching.
 Do not change or stop any medicine on your own.

 Severe tremors make it harder to do daily activities.
 You may need help with these activities.
 Things that can help include:

 - Buying clothes with Velcro fasteners, or using button hooks